 Children and young people may experience a wide range of social and emotional difficulties which manifest themselves in many ways.
 These may include becoming withdrawn or isolated, as well as displaying challenging, disruptive or disturbing behaviour.
-Other children and young people may have disorders such as attention deficit disorder (ADD), attention deficit hyperactive disorder (ADHD) or attachment disorder (AD).
+Other children and young people may have disorders such as Attention Deficit Disorder (ADD), Attention Deficit Hyperactivity Disorder (ADHD), Oppositional Defiance Disorder (ODD) or Attachment Disorder (AD).